 According to Whatarecookies,

-Cookies are small files which are stored on a user’s computer.
-They are designed to hold a modest amount of data specific to a particular client and website, and can be accessed either by the web server or the client computer.
-This allows the server to deliver a page tailored to a particular user, or the page itself can contain some script which is aware of the data in the cookie and so is able to carry information from one visit to the website (or related site) to the next.
+Cookies are small files that are stored on a user’s computer.
+They are designed to hold a modest amount of data specific to a particular client and website and can be accessed either by the web server or the client computer.
+This allows the server to deliver a page tailored to a specific user.
+The page itself can contain some script that is aware of the data in the cookie and so can carry information from one visit to the website (or related site) to the next.

 Are Cookies Safe?

-Normally, cookies cannot transfer any malicious virus to your computer.
+Usually, cookies cannot transfer any malicious virus to your computer.
 But it tracks your browsing activity.
-Here is a short video about cookies by Norton, hope you will get an idea about what a cookie can do!
+Here is a short video about cookies by Norton.
+Hope you will get an idea about what a cookie can do!

 What is Cookie Law and From When It Becomes Mandatory Consent to Provide?